Asiern/NieRHook/README.md

 - `Start` - attach the hook to `NieRAutomata.exe` process
 - `Stop` - detach the hook from process
 - `isHooked` - return true if hooked
-- `hookStatus` - ensures the status of the hook, if processID changes stops
+- `hookStatus` - ensures the status of the hook, if processID changes stops the hook
 - `getProcessID` - returns process ID
 - `update` - refresh hook & attributes
 - `getLevel` - return player's level